BrianSteel/BriansPortfolio/README.md

 Few things to watch out for:

 - Not many useful buttons.
-I tried.
 I will update it later.
 - minor errors.
 Will update ASAP.
-- Fully responsive :)
+- Fully responsive 😀